Ragnt/AngryOxide/README.md

   -o, --output <OUTPUT>        Optional - Output filename -r, --rogue <ROGUE>          Optional - Tx MAC for rogue-based attacks - will randomize if excluded
-      --gpsd <GPSD>            Optional - Alter default HOST:Port for GPSD connection [default: 127.0.0.1:2947] --headless               Optional - Set the tool to headless mode without a UI. (useful with --headless) --autoexit               Optional - AO will auto-exit when all targets have a valid hashline --notransmit             Optional - Do not transmit - passive only --nodeauth               Optional - Do NOT send deauths (will try other attacks only)
+      --gpsd <GPSD>            Optional - Alter default HOST:Port for GPSD connection [default: 127.0.0.1:2947] --headless               Optional - Set AO to headless mode without a UI. (useful with --autoexit) --autoexit               Optional - AO will auto-exit when all targets have a valid hashline --notransmit             Optional - Do not transmit - passive only --nodeauth               Optional - Do NOT send deauths (will try other attacks only)